shrocket/personal_website/content/blog/2022-01-11-books-with-which-i-spent-significant-time-in-2021-but-did-not-finish.md

 ---
-title: untitled (books with which I spent significant time in 2021, but did not \"finish\")
+title: untitled (books with which I spent significant time in 2021, but did not "finish")
 date: 2022-01-11
 tags:
   - list